permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

 ### Going a step further with interfaces

-Using explicit type checking relies on the library writer to manually ensure that type checks stay up to date with how generic parameters are actually used.
-A technique to force type checks to match up exactly is to use an interface struct to indirectly access generic types.
-My trait library provides `trait.Interface` to generate such an interface struct.
+Explicit type checking relies on the library writer to ensure that checks are up to date with how generic parameters are actually used.
+My trait library provides the comptime function `Interface` to generate an interface that only provides access to the declarations of a type that match a given set of traits.

-The `Interface` comptime function takes a type `T` and a trait (or tuple of traits), verifies that `T` implements the trait(s), and returns an instance of a struct containing one field for each declaration of the trait(s).
-The value of each field of the struct is set equal to the corresponding declaration of `T`.

 A version of `Server.poll` using interfaces is provided below.